techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Returns all [`TrackSubfolder`](#class-globalresourcetracksubfolder), [`TrackInFolder`](#class-globalresourcetrackinfolder) or [`TrackWithError`](#class-globalresourcetrackwitherror) objects in the specified parent folder, corresponding to, respectively, subfolders in it, tracks in it (but not in a subfolder), and tracks with errors (due to I/O errors, deserialization errors, etc.) in it.

 `parent` should be the track root folder, available at `tm.paths.GetTrackRootFolder()`, or a subfolder of it.

+If there are no subfolders / tracks / tracks with errors in `parent`, or `parent` does not exist, returns an empty list.

 ```
 void ClearTrackList()